 Basically, entrepreneurs and small business owners using social media in the Middle East are seeing the potential from the mass usage of Instagram and are literally opening up shop on the platform.
 These are mainly local “mom and pop” type businesses, some with a storefront and others being run from people’s homes.
 The idea is to simply publish photos of your products and tell people they can call you on WhatsApp at a specific number and ask for a specific product – often given a number in the photo – after which the product is delivered directly to the home and money paid.
 I heard there was a company working on a cryptocurrency that would make this financial transaction even simpler.

 In Bahrain, Instagram is the phone directory and WhatsApp is the telephone.
 When you want to buy something – a cake from a bakery, photo supplies from a secondhand shop, that special article of clothing from a boutique – you go to their Instagram page, which has become a catalog of their goods, and you follow instructions to order.
 Check out this example of a crochet shop to get an idea of what I am talking about:

 Instagram is working on shoppable images for all, but sometimes technology is not the answer for the needs of the consumer.
 Perhaps there is an important lesson here that local businesses can learn from Bahrain and the Middle East and implement in their own locale.

-Have you found a similar use of Instagram in your country?
+Have you found a use of Instagram in your country similar to the usage of social media in the Middle East?
 Have you ever bought something from a store like this on Instagram using WhatsApp as the communication vehicle?
 Please do share your experiences with us!